-Bonish Bullies
+Banish Bullies

-Look around you.
+look around you.
 How many times a day do you witness someone

 being a bully?
-Bullies are those bad applies and repetitively abuse other people whip o INOTUSUBMIT
+Bullies are those bad apples who intentionally and repetitively abuse other people whip o INOTUSUSINITE than they are.

-The bad news is this; But is have a toxic effect on themselves and everyone around m, whether you happen to be the direct victim of the mostiness or not.
+The bad news is this: Bit is have a toxic effect on themselves and everyone around is m, whether you happen to be the direct victim of the mastiness or not.

-Even innocent bysanders are negatively affected.
-And it you stand silently by, you're showing your approval, even if you don't or rove.
+Even innocent bustanders are negatively affected.
+And, it you stand silently by, you're showed your approval, even if you don't or rove.

-There is no surefire usu to bullies, brathere are son things uco on do.
+There is no surefire usu to bank bullies, by there are some things us san do.
 For starters:

 be bully.
+If

-If you fee angry and out of currol, stop, breathe de salu, and relax.
-Don the it out on some else.
+you fee angry and

+out of textrol, stop,

+breathe de saly, and

+relax.
+Don't be it

+out on someone

+else.